 - Jon Huber was once a drummer in a jazz band, which makes sense when you think about the fact that each of the releases Crowned Heads has released so far have musically based names.

-- I LOVE the band, very classy without being overly simplistic.
+- I love the band, very classy without being overly simplistic.
 Having said that, the second I saw the band for the first time, I instantly noticed the similarities between one of my favorite Cuban releases this year, the La Escepción Selectos Finos Edición Regional Italia (2011).
 I asked Huber about it, and he mentioned that he was inspired by the band.
-You can see how they compare for yourself below:

 - I have always been a fan of the Sumatra wrapper, as I think that it tends to add a nice creaminess, complexity and even some strength on top to almost any blend that it is used with.
 The Headley Grange is no exception.